 However, mining doesn’t work like that.
 The network encrypts the block into a cryptographic puzzle where validation is possible only after finding the right hash value.
-So, how do you find the hash?
+So, how do traders find the hash?
 This is where mining is more than just solving mathematical problems.
-As there is no set template to finding the right hash, miners need to adopt a trial-and-error method to discover the exact hash.
+As there is no set template for finding the right hash, miners need to adopt a trial-and-error method to discover the exact hash.

 To accomplish this, miners combine the nonce value with the previous block’s header.
 Here, the header contains information and is not changeable.
 However, miners can change the nonce value.
-Changing the nonce value quickly to generate the right hash is hashing.
+Changing the nonce value quickly to generate the right hash is known as hashing.

 Confused?
 Put it this way: to keep changing the nonce number and crack the code, miners need a huge amount of computational power, which requires a huge amount of electricity.
 This is a key reason why small-scale mining is no longer feasible.

 To understand how complex it is to confirm a correct hash value, here’s an example of what one looks like: